Roles in xMatters can be tricky to understand since they're applied in different ways to control security throughout the

 It also highlights another way roles can be used in xMatters, to control access to customer-defined add-ons like forms, scenarios, and groups.

 Note: Not all users have access to roles in xMatters.
-This article can help you understand how roles are used in your system; please work with Client Assistance to define and implement the roles that meet your business needs.
+This article can help you understand how roles are used in your system; please work with Customer Support to define and implement the roles that meet your business needs.

 1. Role-on-role permissions

 Role-on-role permissions control what one role is allowed to do to another, and they specify the user data a given user is allowed to see in the interface.

 Role-on-role permissions are defined under Roles in the Permissions menu of the Admin tab.
 Click the name of a role to view what that role can do to other roles, and what other roles can do to it.
 The example below looks at the Group Supervisor role:

 The neatly arranged columns and checkboxes on this page may give the illusion of simplicity, but don't be fooled - a lot of different things are being controlled on this page.